pprados/langchain-rag/README.md

+> a [pull-request](https://github.com/langchain-ai/langchain/pull/13910) with this code was proposed to langchain.

 When splitting documents for retrieval, there are often conflicting desires:

 1. You may want to keep documents small, ensuring that their embeddings accurately represent their meaning.
 If they become too long, the embeddings can lose their meaning.